-So if we can be the best that we can possibly be for our horses, to the best of our capabilities, (probably that's why you're here), then this is a good thing.
+So if we can be the best that we can possibly be for our horses through our movement, to the best of our capabilities, (probably that's why you're here), then this is a good thing.

 Which of the follow two situations would be more compelling?
 Which one makes you feel more compelled to be there and respond?

 #1.
 "If you don't maintain gait and direction, for example, I will reinforce with you with the whip."